 Washington, D.C.
 20201

-- Complete a compliment/concern form.
-The form may be found in your admissions packet or obtained from any hospital employee.
+- Complete a Compliments Concern Form.
+The form may be found in

 Division of Accreditation Operations